 In Pennsylvania, the requirements for adverse possession include:

-1. Actual, continuous, exclusive, visible, and notorious possession of the property.
+1. Actual, exclusive, visible, and continuous possession of the property.

-2. Possession must be hostile, meaning without the permission of the valid owner.
+2. Possession must be without the permission of the valid owner.

-3. Possession must be uninterrupted for a statutory period of 21 years.
+3. Possession must be untouched for a statutory period of 21 years.

 4. The adverse possessor must pay all taxes on the property during the statutory period.